 Introduction to Clearwater, Florida

 First incorporated as a town in 1891, and then reincorporated as a city in 1915, Clearwater is located on the Florida's central Gulf coast in Pinellas County.
 It is the county seat of Pinellas county.
-Clearwater is thirty-five minutes west of Tampa, and thirty minutes northwest of St Petersburg.
+Clearwater is 35 minutes west of Tampa and 30 minutes northwest of St Petersburg.

 The original inhabitants of what is now Clearwater were the Tocobagan Indian tribe.
 The first settlement of the area was around 1835 when the US Army built Fort Harrison as an outpost during the Seminole wars.
 During the civil war, Clearwater was repeatedly raided by Union gunboats after Clearwater's supplies.